Unsure of anything?

 When should you speak to a solicitor?

-The first indication that you will have to attend a Children’s Hearing when is a letter from the Scottish Children’s Reporter Administration (SCRA).
+The first indication that you will have to attend a Children’s Hearing is a letter from the Scottish Children’s Reporter Administration (SCRA).
 This will explain the Statement of grounds, the reasons why you’ve been asked to go to your Children’s Hearing.

 Once that letter arrives, consider speaking to a solicitor immediately.
 They will be able to explain the reasons and talk you through what’s going to happen at the hearing.